-Axis dwellings may be provided in groups of two2 or more dwellings if such groups are the subject of a single DA.
-Axis_Town Home_dwellings are suitable in the Town and Village Centres Character Area.
-Typical configuration and building footprints for warehouse_Town Home_dwellings are shown in Figure C16-C22 in Appendix C.
+Town Home dwellings are suitable in the Town and Village Centres Character Area.
+Typical configuration and building footprints for Town Home dwellings are shown in Figure C22 in Appendix C.

 1.5.7 Urban Sleeve / Nano Dwellings

 The Urban Sleeve/Nano dwellings will generally be located in the Town and Village Centre Character Area adjacent to non-residential built form, shielding inactive frontages from areas of public access including streets, lanes and parking lots with the intention of activating these frontages and creating more diverse centres.
 These building typologies will also provide opportunities for local business and enterprise.